bomonike/bomonike.github.io/plc.md

 <a target="_blank" href="https://www.leanproduction.com/oee/"><img alt="oee-vorne.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726862021/oee-vorne_hb6wu2.webp"></a>

    * Target: a real-time production rate target driven by the planned rate of production
-  * Actual: the actual production count
+   * Actual: the production rate actually achieved

    * Efficiency: the ratio of Target to Actual; how far ahead or behind production is running in terms of a percentage

    * Downtime (Availability Loss): accumulated unplanned stop time for the shift updated in real-time; this keeps a strong focus on a key actionable improvement area

+   * Quality?

 "Schedule Loss" is not part of OEE but is part of <a target="_blank" href="https://www.oee.com/teep/">TEEP (Total Effective Equipment Performance)</a>, a closely related measure which quantifies OEE against <strong>calendar hours</strong> rather than only against scheduled operating hours.
 A TEEP of 100% means that the operations have run with an OEE of 100% 24 hours a day and 365 days a year (100% loading).